Pocono Raceway: NASCAR

 A NASCAR Cup Series race at Pocono Raceway in 2021.
 Since 1974, the series has raced at the venue annually.

 Pocono Raceway hosts one annual NASCAR weekend, highlighted with a NASCAR Cup Series race known as The Great American Getaway 400.
-The facility also hosts the NASCAR Xfinity Series' Explore the Pocono Mountains 250 and the third-tier NASCAR Truck Series' MillerTech Battery 200 as support races.
+The facility also hosts the NASCAR O'Reilly Auto Parts Series' MillerTech Battery 250 and the ARCA Menards Series' race as support races.
+The track formally held the NASCAR Truck Series' MillerTech Battery 200 as a support race.
 In 2020, NASCAR ran its first multi-series tripleheader, with all three races running on the same day as a result of a Truck Series race being delayed due to rain.

 Open-wheel racing

 The first major open-wheel races at Pocono Raceway were run in 1971 on tri-oval as the track layout's first event, with the 500 mi event being sanctioned by the United States Auto Club (USAC).
 In 1982, control of the event was handed over to Championship Auto Racing Teams (CART) after the organization had split from USAC three years prior.
 Seven years later, after numerous safety complaints, the event was dropped by CART starting in 1990.
 After a 22-year absence, open-wheel racing returned with the IndyCar Series in 2013.
 However, after further safety concerns and complaints in the wake of the fatal crash of Justin Wilson and a crash that paralyzed driver Robert Wickens, the series decided to discontinue racing at the facility and pull the track from their schedule after 2019.